Today’s businesses involve hundreds of

 Business-to-Business (B2B) data exchanges.

-Do complex actions like filtering, transforming and combining data from the system to system based on your business’s needs.
+Do complex actions like filtering, transforming and combining data from the system to the system based on your business’s needs.

 Leveraging cloud technologies to streamline complex integration flows, improve efficiencies, manage resources better, and reduce costs.